roachfire/roachlab/networking/README.md

 1. Enter the password you added to the `.env` file to access the UI.
 Pi-hole is preconfigured with a blocklist and pretty much every setting you'll need, but feel free to add other blocklists and mess around with the settings when we're finished here.
 2. Expand **Local DNS** in the sidebar and select **DNS records**.
 You'll be taken to a page where you can add local DNS redirect records.
 Add all of the services you self-host, including those that you don't want exposed to the web, entering "<servicename>.your.domain" in the **Domain:** box and the IP address of the server hosting your NGINX Proxy Manager instance in the **IP Address:** box.
 3. Once you're done there, you'll need to access your router's admin settings and set the IP address of the server running Pi-hole as your DNS server.
 Or you can set the Pi-hole host as your DNS server on a device-by-device basis.
 I recommend deploying a second instance of Pi-hole to serve as a backup in case your main instance fails.

-### Fail2Ban
-Fail2Ban's setup is fairly involved and I still haven't fully wrapped my head around it.
-However, DB Tech on YouTube has a great tutorial for setting up Fail2Ban to watch your containers and ban IPs through Cloudflare that can be found [here](https://www.youtube.com/watch?v=Ha8NIAOsNvo).
-A note on Fail2Ban however: please ensure that any services you're proxying are expecting the URL set through Nginx Proxy Manager as their external URLs to avoid HTTP errors which can cause a Fail2Ban Ban.

 ### Cloudflare tunnel
 Getting the tunnel started is fairly simple.